TownLake/blog-samrhea-legacy/content/pages/at-cloudflare/index.md

 More enterprises adopted Cloudflare Zero Trust - and they loved it - Gartner named us a [Customers' Choice](https://www.gartner.com/reviews/market/zero-trust-network-access/vendor/cloudflare/product/cloudflare-access?cf_history_state=%7B%22guid%22%3A%22C255D9FF78CD46CDA4F76812EA68C350%22%2C%22historyId%22%3A14%2C%22targetId%22%3A%221920B3794DDB55FA38FAE7AB3D0515D5%22%7D) vendor based on that feedback and we kept moving up the [Magic Quadrant](https://blog.cloudflare.com/cloudflare-sse-gartner-magic-quadrant-2024).

-I also had a moment to survey the business and realize "hey, I think they can do this - and do this really well - without me."
+I also had a moment to survey the business and realize "hey, I think my team can do this - and do this really well - without me."
 The team I had assembled could thrive on their own and it probably made more sense to tackle new problems at Cloudflare.
 I volunteered to handover leadership of Cloudflare Zero Trust to my direct reports and I jumped back into our Emerging Technology and Incubation division in June.

 When I handed off the keys to the Zero Trust team, the products in my group included: